CiscoDevNet/cloud-cml/documentation/AWS.md

 - `aws.region`.
 This defines the region of the bucket and typically matches the region of the AWS CLI as configured above.
 It also defines the region where the EC2 instances are created
 - `aws.flavor`.
 The flavor / instance type to be used for the AWS CML instance.
 Typically a metal instance
 - `aws.profile`.
 The name of the permission profile to be used for the instance.
 This needs to permit access to the S3 bucket with the software and reference platforms.
 In the example given above, this was named "s3-access-for-ec2"

+#### Common section

-- `aws.keyname`.
+- `common.keyname`.
 SSH key name which needs to be installed on AWS EC2.
 This key will be injected into the instance using cloud-init.
-- `aws.disk_size`.
+- `common.disk_size`.
 The size of the disk in gigabytes.
 64 is a good starting value but this truly depends on the kind of nodes and the planned instance lifetime.

 In theory, the EC2 instance can be run in a different region than the region of the bucket where the software is stored.
 The tooling, however, assumes that both are in the same region.